-An arbitration under these Rules will not exceed 120 days from the filing of the case, unless both parties agree that they want to extend the schedule.
+An arbitration under these Rules will not exceed 120 days from the filing of the case, unless both parties agree that they want to extend the schedule and for how long they want to extend it.
 If the arbitration has not been concluded within 120 days from the filing date, any mandatory contractual requirement to arbitrate pursuant to these Rules will have been fulfilled and any party may pursue any other dispute resolution method available to them.
+For many cases, the Rules provide for arbitration to be by "desk arbitration" which means documents only, supplemented by telephonic hearings.
+For cases heard in person, the hearings must be concluded in one day.